jakub-stastny/flashcards/README.md

     Why don't you get a real job like your grandpa?
 I don't know what this freelancing really is, but I don't think it's good for you!
     ~ My grandmother

+As you can see, the credentials are bullet-proof.

 # Future features

 - Testing the other side of cards.